 Oxfam is a confederation of 20 independent charitable organisations focusing on the alleviation of global poverty.
 We employ over 10,000 employees and work in more than 90 countries.
 Oxfam is committed to upholding the highest ethical standards while providing a diverse and safe work environment for all of our employees, where they are employed, as well as the communities we work with.

 Last year, Oxfam invited a group of external experts to review the culture across all of the Oxfam confederation.
 We asked the Independent Commission to highlight weakness in our culture against the highest standards.
-The interim report and its recommendations have now been published.
-We welcome the report and which recognises the ‘great appreciation’ of our work by partners, as well as areas where we have fallen short.
+The final report and its recommendations have now been published.
+We welcome the report which recognises Oxfam's global commitment to this process and the progress achieved in each Oxfam around the world.
+The report has made a number of recommendations that we are implementing, including appointing a global Chief Ethics Officer, and other positive initiatives to further boost our safeguarding capacity.

 All of Oxfam, including Oxfam New Zealand, welcome this report and are utterly committed to challenging abuses of power and privilege within Oxfam, as we do externally.
 While Oxfam New Zealand and the countries we work in were not included in the report’s investigation, we have a duty to those we work with, our staff, donors and supporters, to continue ‘zero tolerance’ of any misconduct where ever we work.